rexresearch

 bacteria.
 CSAs have a high binding affinity for such membranes

-(including Lipid A[1]) and are able to rapidly disrupt the target
+(including Lipid A[1]) and are able to rapidly disrupt the

-difficulties associated with their use as medicines.[2]
+many of the difficulties associated with their use as

 Ceragenins were invented by Dr. Paul B. Savage of Brigham Young